cambiotraining/sars-cov-2-genomics/materials/04-wastewater/02-ww_abundance.md

 - `name` is the lineage or variant name
 - `abundance` is the abundance estimate
 - `boot_lo` is the lower bound of the bootstrap 95% confidence interval
-- `boot_hi` is the higher bound of the confidence interval
+- `boot_up` is the upper bound of the confidence interval

 The remaining columns are part of our metadata, which in this case includes date of collection and location information.